 Any mother can be a social worker.
 It is a challenging and rewarding job.
 A good social worker is an agent of social changes and an advocate for many vulnerable people including children whose voices are usually little heard.
 My MSW degree helped me advocate for my own daughter.
 She wanted to go to a school that was different from what she was assigned initially.

 Everything is possible if you approach the situation in the right way.
 No one knows your situation unless you speak up.

 In the US, your address is very important, because children must go to schools that are located within that area where you live.
-Legally, you cannot give your children to a different school unless otherwise explained.
+Legally, you cannot enroll your children in a different school unless otherwise explained.
 I met two times respective registrar assistants and got the same reply: “Sorry, we cannot enroll your daughter to the school you want.”

 By advocating for my daughter, I wanted her to know that she is heard, loved, and listened to.
-As a mother, I want to thank the school administration for their assistance in helping my child grow emotionally, socially, and psychologically in a supportive environment without any additional stress.
+As a mother, I thank the school administration for their assistance in helping my child grow emotionally, socially, and psychologically in a supportive environment without any additional stress.
 Thank you for your great and challenging work to support not only children but also parents in raising healthy children!